Bachmann1234/diff_cover/README.rst

 make a pull request from your fork.
 The first time you make a pull request, you may be asked to sign a Contributor Agreement.

+NOTE: ``diff-quality`` supports a plugin model, so new tools can be integrated without requiring changes to this repo.
+See the section "Adding `diff-quality`` Support for a New Quality Checker".

 Setting Up For Development
 ~~~~~~~~~~~~~~~~~~~~~~~~~~